 Physical Properties of Carbohydrates

-- Stereoisomerism – Compound shaving same structural formula but they differ in spatial configuration.
-Example: Glucose has two isomers with respect to penultimate carbon atom.
+- Stereoisomerism – Compound shaving the same structural formula but they differ in spatial configuration.
+Example: Glucose has two isomers with respect to the penultimate carbon atom.
 They are D-glucose and L-glucose.

 - Diastereo isomers – It the configurational changes with regard to C2, C3, or C4 in glucose.
 Example: Mannose, galactose.